Nicklas373/M.A.O-MAGISK-/README.md

 Compatibitily ROM of this patch (so far that i tested):
 - XenonHD Experimental Build
 - Syberia OS Official Build

-Current lib that used for this patch is from :
-- LiquidRemix 20181220 Official Build

 Other Information Catalog:
 - [FAQ](https://github.com/Nicklas373/Internal_DAC_Fixer/blob/master/docs/FAQ.md)